OmicsML/dance/README.md

 The full installation process might be a bit tedious and could involve some debugging when using CUDA enabled packages.
 Thus, we provide an `install.sh` script that simplifies the installation process, assuming the user have [conda](https://conda.io/projects/conda/en/latest/index.html) set up on their machines.
-The installation script creates a conda environment `pydance` and install the PyDANCE package along with all its dependencies with a apseicifc CUDA version.
+The installation script creates a conda environment `dance` and install the DANCE package along with all its dependencies with a apseicifc CUDA version.
 Currently, three options are accepted: `cpu`, `cu102`, and `cu113`.
 For example, to install the DANCE package using CUDA10.2 in a `dance-env` conda environment, simply run: